Industrial IoT, fog computing consortia wed to bolster industry influence

 Merging the two groups is a natural fit and helps consolidate an overly fragmented collection of groups striving to create standards in the large IoT market, said Christian Renaud, Research Vice President, Internet of Things, 451 Research in a blog about the unification.

-“Both consortia share a pragmatic approach of developing specifications and testbeds and aligning the interests of a diverse set of stakeholders from throughout the broader community.
-This has evolved the messages and roadmaps of vendors, shaped academic research agendas and removed risk for end-user adopters of the technologies,” Renaud said.
+“Both consortia share a pragmatic approach of developing specifications and testbeds and aligning the interests of a diverse set of stakeholders from throughout the broader community,” Renaud said.

+"This has evolved the messages and roadmaps of vendors, shaped academic research agendas and removed risk for end-user adopters of the technologies."

-Since their founding, both the IIC (214) and OFC (2015), both organizations have helped drive development of IoT, "transforming the narrative from confusion and (perpetually) potential future opportunities to real progress and real value,” Renaud wrote.
+Since their founding, both the IIC (214) and OFC (2015), both organisations have helped drive development of IoT, "transforming the narrative from confusion and (perpetually) potential future opportunities to real progress and real value,” Renaud wrote.

 Vasey wrote that plans for 2019 include increasing investment in international testbeds and technical working groups.

 The new group's technical committees will continue to build out testbeds and define optimal network implementations for core vertical markets as well as horizontal features.
 There will be a renewed push toward testbed validation and certification programs.

 The consortium will continue to identify and expand prototypical use cases describing best-practice architectures in real-world settings.